Narcissists, Sex and Fidelity

 He becomes completely immersed in "big projects", lifelong plans, a vision, or a cause – all very rewarding narcissistically and all very demanding and time consuming.
 In such circumstances, sex inevitably becomes an obligation, a necessity, or a maintenance chore reluctantly undertaken to preserve his sources of supply (his family or household).

-The cerebral narcissist does not enjoy sex and by far prefers masturbation or "objective", emotionless sex, like going to prostitutes.
+The cerebral narcissist does not enjoy sex and by far prefers masturbation or "objective", emotionless sex, like consuming porn, or, much more rarely, group sex, or visiting prostitutes.
+“I practice the safest and most thrilling sex there is: masturbating to pornography”.
 Actually, he uses his mate or spouse as an "alibi", a shield against the attentions of other women, an insurance policy which preserves his virile image while making it socially and morally commendable for him to avoid any intimate or sexual contact with others.

 Ostentatiously ignoring women other than his wife (a form of aggression I call “ostentatious fidelity”) he feels righteous in saying: "I am a faithful husband".
+Women who show interest in or approach him are, by definition, immoral sluttish whores for attempting to break up his marriage.
 At the same time, he feels hostility towards his spouse for ostensibly preventing him from freely expressing his sexuality, for isolating him from carnal pleasures.

 The narcissist's thwarted logic goes something like this: "I am married/attached to this woman.
 Therefore, I am not allowed to be in any form of contact with other women which might be interpreted as more than casual or businesslike.
 This is why I refrain from having anything to do with women – because I am being faithful, as opposed to most other immoral men.